Liselotte Welskopf-Henrich

 Liselotte Welskopf-Henrich (15 September 1901 – 16 June 1979) was a German novelist, activist, professor of ancient history, and the first woman to be elected full member of the German Academy of Sciences.
-She was a life-long supporter of Native American causes and the author of two series of revisionist Western novels, which retell US history from a Oglala Lakota point of view.
-For her humanistic portrayal of the Lakota, Welskopf-Henrich was bestowed by the Lakota the name Lakota-Tashina (literally: protective cover of the Lakota).
-Oscar Howe referred to her as the “German Ella Deloria”.
+She was a life-long supporter of Native American causes and the author of two series of revisionist Western novels, retelling US history centered on an Oglala Lakota hero.
+In 1965, during a visit to the Pine Ridge Reservation, she was given the Oglala name Lakota-Tashina.
+Oglala Lakota painter Arthur Amiotte referred to her as the “German Ella Deloria: grandmotherly, kind, and very interested in people.”

 Life

 Background and early life

 Welskopf-Henrich was born in Munich, daughter of Rudolf Henrich, a lawyer, and his wife, born Marie Bernbeck.
 As a child, Welskopf-Henrich enjoyed mountaineering in the Alps.
 In 1907, her family moved to Stuttgart, where Welskopf-Henrich first enrolled in school.
-At age nine, she was gifted by an uncle James Fenimore Cooper's Leatherstocking Tales, which awakened in her a life-long love and interest for Native American peoples.
+At age nine, she was gifted by an uncle James Fenimore Cooper's Leatherstocking Tales, which sparked in her a lifelong interest and solidarity with Native American peoples.